Dignity through self-sufficiency

 Msaada has undertaken a number of projects to assist the school improve its delivery of education to young people in Rwamagana.

 The charity first funded the construction of a school kitchen to provide meals for students, removing the need for them to return home at break time.
 Many students did not return after lunch so their education suffered.
 The new kitchen has addressed that issue.

 Msaada also funded the rehabilitation of a number of classrooms to make them more fit for purpose.

 In order to improve the general efficiency and productivity at the school, Msaada has provided laptop computers for the teaching staff to improve their lesson preparation and general administration.

-Evariste Banzubaze, headmaster of Rwamagana "A" School, outside the eight new classrooms
+Evariste Banzubaze, former headmaster of Rwamagana "A" School, outside the eight new classrooms

 The new school kitchen

 The rehabilitated classrooms at Rwamagana "A" School, above

 The new toilet block, right

 The new perimiter wall around the school nearing completion